|

 copilotcommand is available. - Authenticate the Copilot CLI with your GitHub account.

-- Enable Copilot chat in Copilot -> Settings.
+- Enable Copilot chat in AI -> GitHub Copilot Settings.

-- Open GitHub Copilot: Open Chat from the command palette, or open it from the Copilot menu flow.
+- Open AI: Chat from the command palette, or open it from the AI menu flow and choose GitHub Copilot from the provider pill in the composer footer.

 The command and argument fields in the Copilot settings modal are overrides.
 Leave them empty to use the official default launch command above.
 Chat and inline models are stored separately and each selector applies the Copilot CLI --model flag only for that feature.
 Leaving either selector at Use Copilot CLI default avoids adding --model for that path.
-If you edit settings.json directly, the current keys are copilot_chat_model and copilot_inline_model; older single-model configs migrate into the chat-model setting on load.
+If you edit settings.toml directly, the current keys live under [ai.copilot] as chat_model and inline_model; older single-model configs still migrate into the chat-model setting on load.

 When Copilot completions are enabled, Ehwaz asks Copilot for a continuation at eligible cursor positions and renders it through the inline ghost-text overlay.
 Suggestions can span multiple lines.
-If Copilot and LSP both have inline suggestions and they differ, Ehwaz shows a small chooser near the cursor; use Up / Down to switch options, Tab or Enter to accept, and Esc to dismiss.
-If Copilot is unavailable for that moment, Ehwaz falls back to the existing local/LSP completion behavior when possible.
+If Copilot, Ollama, and/or LSP all have distinct inline suggestions, Ehwaz shows a small chooser near the cursor; use Up / Down to switch options, Tab or Enter to accept, and Esc to dismiss.
+If Copilot is unavailable for that moment, Ehwaz falls back to the other enabled completion providers when possible.

 For safety, Ehwaz currently treats Copilot chat as a read-oriented assistant surface: